Saif Ali Khan: Personal life and career

-First marriage, early roles, career struggles and Success (1991–2000)
+First marriage, early roles, and breakthrough (1991–2000)

 In 1991, Khan was cast as the male lead in Rahul Rawail's romantic drama Bekhudi (1992) alongside debutante Kajol.
 After completing the first shooting schedule of the film, he was considered to be unprofessional by Rawail, and was replaced by Kamal Sadanah.
 While filming Bekhudi, Khan met actress Amrita Singh whom he married in October 1991.
 Singh gave birth to their daughter Sara in 1995, and to their son Ibrahim in 2001.
 The couple separated in 2004.

 In 1993, Khan made his acting debut with Yash Chopra's Parampara.
 The film, which tells the story of two estranged brothers (played by Aamir Khan and Khan), failed to find a wide audience.
 The same year, he appeared opposite Mamta Kulkarni and Shilpa Shirodkar in the box office Hit Aashiq Awara and Average Grosser Pehchaan.
 For his performance in the former, Khan earned the Filmfare Award for Best Male Debut at the 39th Filmfare Awards.

 Following an appearance in the successful Imtihaan (1994) with Raveena Tandon and Sunny Deol, Khan paired up with Akshay Kumar for his next two releases— Yash Raj Films' hit romantic comedy-drama Yeh Dillagi and the action film Main Khiladi Tu Anari.
 The former was an unofficial remake of the 1954 Hollywood film Sabrina, and depicted a love triangle between a chauffeur's daughter (played by Kajol) and the two sons of her father's employers (played by Kumar and Khan).
 Main Khiladi Tu Anari (the second film in the Khiladi series) featured Khan as an aspiring actor, and emerged as the fifth highest-grossing film of the year.
 Bollywood Hungama reported that the success of both films proved a breakthrough for Khan, and his performance in Main Khiladi Tu Anari fetched him his first nomination for the Best Supporting Actor at the Filmfare Awards.
 The Indian Express singled out his performances in both films, noting his comic timing in the latter kept the audience "in splits whenever he appears on screen".
 Khan's next two releases of the year, the dramas Yaar Gaddar and Aao Pyaar Karen, were unsuccessful.
 His career observed a steady decline through the 1990s; all nine films he starred in—Surakshaa (1995), Ek Tha Raja (1996), Bambai Ka Babu (1996), Tu Chor Main Sipahi (1996), Dil Tera Diwana (1996), Hameshaa (1997), Udaan (1997), Keemat: They Are Back (1998) and Humse Badhkar Kaun (1998)—were commercially Average Grossers and some unsuccessful.
 During this time, critics perceived his career to be over.

 Pictured with co-actor Salman at an event for World Aids Day in 2007, with whom he co-starred in the ensemble drama Hum Saath-Saath Hain (1999)—Khan's biggest commercial success of the decade.